 It is hard to get sober, but making it last is even harder!

 To progress on the path of healthy recovery and to stay sober after coming out of a treatment facility, make sure you take life after the treatment as seriously as the life in rehab.
 Following things can help you in this journey:

-Different treatment facilities offer different types of aftercare programs.
-As the name suggests, an aftercare program is one that is designed to ensure you do not forget what you learned during the treatment period and do not lose what you gained there.
-Aftercare programs are meant to provide continued support and guidance to patients to make sure they keep progressing on the road to recovery.
+Different treatment facilities offer different types of continuing care programs.
+As the name suggests, an continuing care program is one that is designed to ensure you do not forget what you learned during the treatment period and do not lose what you gained there.
+Continuing Care programs are meant to provide continued support and guidance to patients to make sure they keep progressing on the road to recovery.

 These programs help patients to find goals in life, to teach them strategies to cope with post-rehab problems, stress management, tips for maintaining sobriety and avoiding relapse.
 This is done through frequent counseling sessions and intensive therapies.